 Disney World’s annual Halloween party, known as Mickey’s Not So Scary Halloween Party, is one of the most fun celebrations at Disney.
-We’ve always loved visiting Disney World in the fall, but it wasn’t until last year that I had a chance to check out MNSSHP.
-It was a blast- even in the rain!
-Keep reading for our guide and tips for attending Mickey’s Not So Scary Halloween Party and doing Halloween at Disney World.
+We’ve always loved visiting Disney World in the fall, but since attending MNSSHP for the first time last year, it quickly became one of my favorite events.
+So much that I took my 3 year old to experience Mickey’s Not So Scary Halloween Party with toddlers as well.
+Keep reading for our guide and tips for attending Mickey’s Not So Scary Halloween Party and doing Halloween at Disney World!

 What is Mickey’s Not So Scary Halloween Party?

 Mickey’s Not So Scary Halloween Party, known as MNSSHP, is Mickey’s Halloween Party at Disney World.
 It’s an after hours event geared toward all ages, and isn’t typically scary (even for the littlest party goers.)
 It includes access to a fun, Halloween-filled night including:

 - All rides at Magic Kingdom (including some with special Halloween effects)

 - Special shows like the Hocus Pocus Spelltacular, Zombie Bash and Disney Junior Dance Party.

 - An amazing Halloween fireworks show with a fun storyline and images projected on Cinderella’s castle.

 - The Boo to You Disney World Halloween Parade with several Disney Villains and unique characters.

 - Trick-or-Treat Trail, where party goers of all ages can collect Halloween candy throughout the parks.